whatkairos/5th-grade/William Wilberforce.md

-Can you think of any examples of people who do things because"everyone" around them acts that way - things they probably wouldnt do if fewer people acted in that particular manner?
+Can you think of any examples of people who do things because "everyone" around them acts that way - things they probably wouldnt do if fewer people acted in that particular manner?

+People on Khan academy who skip math lessons and do advanced lessons.

 What was the society for Bettering the Condition of the poor?